22 Best Things to Do in Berchtesgaden, Germany

 One of the best things to do in Berchtesgaden is to drive along the scenic Rossfeld Panoramastrasse.

-It’s one of Germany’s highest roads and as you can imagine, it offers breathtaking views of the Bavarian Alps as it hugs the cliffs at every turn.
+Itโs one of Germanyโs highest roads and as you can imagine, it offers breathtaking views of the Bavarian Alps as it hugs the cliffs at every turn.
+Luckily, there are plenty of pull-off places along the way so you can stop off during the drive.ย

-As you continue along Rossfeld Panoramastrasse, you’ll pass by two inns where you can stop for refreshments and endless hiking trails.
+As you continue along Rossfeld Panoramastrasse, youโll pass by two inns where you can stop for refreshments and endless hiking trails.

-No matter what time of year you drive it, the road is absolutely beautiful but just be cautious during the winter due to snowfall and ice.
+To drive along the road youโll need to pay a fee at the toll station, which can be reached via the North or South slip road.ย No matter what time of year you drive it, the road is absolutely beautiful but just be cautious during the winter due to snowfall and ice.

 17. Admire the beauty of the Parish Church of St. Sebastian

-If you’re wondering what to do in Berchtesgaden then why not take a 15-minute drive out of town to the Parish Church of St. Sebastian?
+If youโre wondering what to do in Berchtesgaden then why not take a 15-minute drive out of town to the Parish Church of St. Sebastian?

-It’s no surprise to hear that the Parish Church of St. Sebastian is a favorite spot for photographers.
-With its unique architecture, breathtaking backdrop, and authentic wooden bridge, you’ll get some fantastic photographs here!
+Itโs no surprise to hear that the Parish Church of St. Sebastian is a favorite spot for photographers.
+With its unique architecture, breathtaking backdrop, and authentic wooden bridge, youโll get some fantastic photographs here!

 18. Tour Salt Mine Berchtesgaden

-To explore the mine, you’ll need to take a guided tour which lasts for around an hour.
-On this tour, you’ll take a miner’s train deep into the Bavarian Alps in which you’ll head 650 meters (2,133 feet) into the mountain.
+To explore the mine, youโll need to take a guided tour which lasts for around an hour.
+On this tour, youโll take a minerโs train deep into the Bavarian Alps in which youโll head 650 meters (2,133 feet) into the mountain.

-You’ll then wander through the salt mine, go down an old industrial slide, and finally, go on a boat trip across the salt lake.
+Youโll then wander through the salt mine, go down an old industrial slide, and finally, go on a boat trip across the salt lake.
+All this makes for quite the adventure, and youโll get to learn about the history of this mine and its production system along the way.ย

 19. Walk through Wimbachklamm